Bewinxed/claude-watchdog/README.md

 ## Keyboard Interrupts

-The `--interrupt` flag enables keyboard interrupts that send detailed messages to the active window when patterns are detected:
+The `--interrupt` flag enables keyboard interrupts that send detailed warnings to the active window when patterns are detected:

 ```bash
 # Enable keyboard interrupts